kevinevans1/azure-terrafy-walkthrough/README.md

 ### Accept the defaults, in this example  which included all of the resources.
 ![Azure Terrafy](/assets/img/image2.png "Terrafy Import List Screenshot")

-### The import process will begin as depicted here
+### The import process will begin as depicted here:
 ![Azure Terrafy](/assets/img/image3.png "Terrafy Import Screenshot")

 ### Once the process is complete you will be greeted with a similar message's below: